On quasi-polynomials counting planar tight maps: Main results

 \paragraph{Maps with one face.} Taking $n=k+3$ in \eqref{eq:maintheorem} with $m_1=m\neq 0$ and $m_2=\cdots=m_{k+3}=0$, we get

-Upon dividing by $k!$, which amounts to considering that all but two of the marked vertices are unlabeled, we obtain the following combinatorial interpretation of $p_k(m)$: \begin{prop} For $k\geq 0$ and $m\geq 1$, $p_k(m)$ is the number of planar tight bipartite maps with one face of degree $2m$ and $k+2$ distinct marked vertices, two of them distinguished and labeled, say as vertex $1$ and vertex $2$, and the remaining $k$ unlabeled. \end{prop} Note that a planar map with a single face of degree $2m$ is nothing but a plane tree with $m$ edges.
+which already appeared in \cite[Corollary 5.6]{Norbury2013}\footnote{Incidentally, we note that our main results (Theorems \ref{thm:maintheorem}, \ref{thm:quasibiptheorem} and \ref{thm:quasimain}) answer the question raised in the paragraph just before this corollary about finding a general formula for $N_{0,n}$.}.
+Upon dividing by $k!$, which amounts to considering that all but two of the marked vertices are unlabeled, we obtain the following combinatorial interpretation of $p_k(m)$: \begin{proposition} For $k\geq 0$ and $m\geq 1$, $p_k(m)$ is the number of planar tight bipartite maps with one face of degree $2m$ and $k+2$ distinct marked vertices, two of them distinguished and labeled, say as vertex $1$ and vertex $2$, and the remaining $k$ unlabeled. \end{proposition} Note that a planar map with a single face of degree $2m$ is nothing but a plane tree with $m$ edges.
 It is tight if and only if all its leaves are marked.

 Similarly, taking $n=k+3$ in \eqref{eq:maintheorem} with $m_1=m$ and $m_2=1$ and $m_3=\cdots=m_{k+3}=0$, we now get